Kuttram 23

 Kuttram 23 is a 2017 Indian Tamil-language action thriller film written and directed by Arivazhagan.
 Themed on medical crimes, the film stars Arun Vijay and Mahima Nambiar, with Vamsi Krishna, Aravind Akash, Amit Bhargav, Abhinaya, and Thambi Ramaiah, amongst others, in supporting roles.
 Produced by Inder Kumar along with Arun Vijay, the soundtrack album and background score for the film were composed by Vishal Chandrasekhar.
-The film was released worldwide on 3 March 2017 and was a super hit at the box office.
+The film was released worldwide on 3 March 2017 and was a success at the box office.